Website Design & Development – How to make websites work on many levels.

 Unfortunately, that’s a tall order for web developers who are accustomed to writing code, not copy.
 And it’s impossible for business owners who are muddling through a do-it-yourself website… “Choose a color.
 Insert logo here.
 Put content there.
 Proceed to check out!”

 The fact is, most small-business websites fail miserably on this basic, 30-second marketing level… They’re not memorable.
 They’re not fun to read.
-And they look just like a million other websites built on the exact same design template.
+And there’s no differentiating features… they look just like a million other websites built on the exact same design template.

 The conceptual, branding level.